chippokiddo/reader/README.md

 1. Go to the Releases section of this repository.
 2. Download the latest `.zip` file containing the **reader** app.
 3. Extract the `.zip` file to access the app.
-4. Move the app to your Applications folder (optional but recommended).
+4. Move the app to your Applications folder (optional).

 **Note**: Since reader is not notarized, you may need to bypass macOS security warnings:

-- Right-click (or control-click) the app icon and select open.
+- Right-click or control-click the app icon and select open.
-- If prompted with a security warning, confirm that you want to open the app from an “unidentified developer.”
+- If prompted with a security warning, confirm that you want to open the app from an 'unidentified developer.'

 ## Permissions